gabrielcmerlin/cgScene/README.md

 #### Miniconda

-The use of miniconda is recommended in order to prevent already installed packages from having conflicts with the ones we will install next.
+The use of miniconda is recommended in order to prevent already installed packages from having conflicts with the ones we will install.

 1. Download Miniconda installer: